 “Over Barbara Frietchie’s grave, flag of freedom and Union, wave!”

-Happy Birthday Barbara, you would never know of your international fame, but Frederick, her
+Barbara would never know of her international fame, but Frederick, Maryland, her

-residents, clustered spires and Mount Olivet have truly benefitted from it.
+residents, picturesque "clustered spires" and Mount Olivet have truly benefitted from it.